 In androgen insensitivity syndrome, there is a mutation in the androgen receptor such that the tissues do not respond to testosterone or other androgens.
-(Note that the following description is that of complete androgen insensitivity, in which the androgen receptor is completely defective such that there is no response to androgens, but that partial androgen insensitivity can also occur.)
+(Note that the following description is that of complete androgen insensitivity, in which the androgen receptor is completely defective with no response to androgens.
+However, partial androgen insensitivity can also occur.)

 The gonads that develop in androgen insensitivity syndrome are testes.